trinhoftheworld/Project-Descriptions-for-Review/Intro to Java.md

 (If you're on Windows, you need to use a backslash and run `.\gradlew` instead)

 See the tester repo README for more information about grading.
+Note that students occasionally change or add files outside of MyAgent.java, and in such cases these files must be included as well to test their project.

 [1]: https://github.com/udacity/connect-four-tester